HeynSekk/save-lives/README.md

 First aid is the first thing to give to a casuality, making him relieve from pain and saving his live.
 We should perform first aid while waiting for the ambulance.
 This increase the probability that the casuality survive.

 The primary goal of first aid is to prevent death or serious injury from worsening.
-The key aims of first aid can be summarized with the acronym of 'the three Ps':[16]
+The key aims of first aid can be summarized with the acronym of 'the three Ps':

 Preserve life:: The overriding aim of all medical care which includes first aid, is to save lives and minimize the threat of death.
 First aid done correctly should help reduce the patient's level of pain and calm them down during the evaluation and treatment process.